EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-diagnostics.md

   - You can also run `evernode offerlease` to offer the unoffered leases.

 ## 11. No rewards even if the Host is active
-- Check your host lacks reputation by checking [these conditions](evernode-host-reputationd.md#host-reputation-for-rewards)
+- Check whether your host lacks reputation by checking [these conditions](evernode-host-reputationd.md#host-reputation-for-rewards)

 ## 12. Lease offer creation failure
 - **Case 1:** If your lease offering failed when you run `evernode offerlease`, Executing the command again would offer the remaining leases.